shawnaten/cs4733Project/README.md

 # UTSA CS 4733 Project

 This was a Software Engineering course project.
-It implements a RESTful API for a mock bank system using Node and Express.
-It's meant to be run using Docker.
+It implements a RESTful API for a mock bank system using Node, Express, and MongoDB.
+It's setup to run using Docker and Docker Compose.

 ## Project Hierarchy
 - /bin/www *inital startup script*